AIO-Javeriana/gripper-module/README.md

 # Gripper-module

-This module is development with C++ 11 and [socket.io-client-cpp](https://github.com/socketio/socket.io-client-cpp) for communication channel.
+This module was developed in with C++ 11 and using [socket.io-client-cpp](https://github.com/socketio/socket.io-client-cpp) for communication channel.
 ### Check version cmake
 > Required cmake 3.1 or later.